ylshaooo/keras-zero-shot-detection/README.md

     We finetune the zero-shot yolo model to obtain better embedding prediction by adding a feature resampling layer, RoIAlign, proposed by [Mask R-CNN](https://arxiv.org/abs/1703.06870).
     We call it Zero-Shot YOLO+.
 Actually, the model is no longer a standard one-stage detector.
-It got reasonable results and stably increase the MAP on VOC dataset by 2 percentage, i.e. 55.36%.
+It got reasonable results and stably increase the MAP on VOC dataset.
 The improvement work of model architecture and parameters will be continued.

 ---